 Support for local TV stations is another weak area for Sling TV.
 When Flixed looked at local station support last year, we found that Sling TV could only stream one local station in twenty of the thirty largest TV markets.
 Sling TV couldn’t stream any local stations in five markets.

+Things haven’t gotten much better over the past year.
 All streaming services struggle with the fragmented system of local station ownership.
 Sling TV, however, seems to struggle the most.

 Overall Review: 7.3